SecureDrop has dependencies that need to be loaded onto the Admin Workstation

 cp /media/[USB folder]/SecureDrop.asc install_files/ansible-base

-Or you may use the copy and paste capabilities of the file manager.
-Repeat this step for the Admin GPG key and custom header image.
+also use the copy and paste capabilities of the file manager.)

-error messages if any problems were detected.
-The answers you provided will be
+error messages if any problems are detected.
+The answers will be

 written to the file

 When you’re done, save the file and quit the editor.

 Install SecureDrop Servers¶